These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

 Look for anything that seems out of the ordinary, such as:

-- Challenge those in offices and ‘off limits’ areas, plant rooms and similar – report matters immediately to your security manager or dial 999
+- challenge those in offices and ‘off limits’ areas, plant rooms and similar – report matters immediately to your security manager or call 999.

-If you’ve witnessed any of the above, trust your instincts and report it using our online tool or call the Anti-Terrorist Hotline on 0800 789 321.
+If you’ve witnessed any of the above, trust your instincts and report it, in confidence, using our online tool or call the Anti-Terrorist Hotline on 0800 789 321.
 Our specially trained officers will take it from there.

 Where can I find security advice for my business or organisation?